 For more detailed information, contact us.

-In Cremona there will also be the Festa del Salame (Salami Festival) on 25th and 26th October 2019 and the Festival della Mostarda on 19th and 20 October 2019.
+In Cremona there will also be the Festa del Salame (Salami Festival) on October 2022 and the Festival della Mostarda on October 2022.
 Mostarda is a delicious Italian local speciality prepared with fruits.
 It is different from mustard.

 What to do in Cremona